ucsc2025-cse183/class_code/assignment_prompts/assignment2/README.md

 # Assignment: Creating a Tax Form

-You should work in the `assignment1` folder under you personal read.
+You should work in the `assignment2` folder under you personal repo.
 Create a file `index.html` and implement a form that looks like this 1040EZ form:

 ![Form](f1040ez.png)